ucbdrive/bdd100k/README.md

 # BDD Data

-This is supporting code for [BDD Data](http://bdd-data.berkeley.edu/).
+This is supporting code for [BDD100K data](http://bdd-data.berkeley.edu/).

 Please check the data download on the homepage to obtain the dataset.
 This code supports BDD100K, in particular.

 ![teaser](doc/teaser.png)